'tis the damn season

 [Verse 1]

-If I wanted to know who you were hanging with
+If I wanted to know

-It’s the kind of cold, fogs up windshield glass
+It’s the kind of cold

 But I felt it when I passed you

-There’s an ache in you, put there by the ache in me
+Put there by the ache in me

 But if it’s all the same to you